Our Mission and Purpose

 How does it work?

 The u3a is a membership organisation and is open to any individual who is no longer working full-time, is in their ‘Third Age’ and have a passion for life-long learning.
-You don’t need any qualification to join and there are no exams.
+You don’t need any qualification to join and there are no exams or certificates.
 You can also join more than one u3a as sometimes areas overlap and you may find different interest groups set up.

 The Founding Principles of the u3a as a whole are just as relevant today as they were when they were first introduced.
 They can be viewed by downloading from the link below which has been taken from the 'Learning not Lonely' report on the national u3a website.

-Please click the link below to see the Benefits of Buxton u3a membership.
+Please click the link to see the Benefits of Buxton u3a membership.

 What does Buxton & District u3a do?

 We were founded in 1996 and have currently about 500 members and various interest groups.
-Have a look on the Groups tab and see if there is anything that attracts you or browse our leaflet - a flyer - for more information.
-You can find it under Trifold in the second section of the Documentation page.
-You can attend two u3a sessions for free as a 'taster'.
+Have a look on the Groups tab and see if there is anything that attracts you or browse our leaflet .
+You can attend two group sessions for free as a 'taster'.
 We welcome interest from members wanting to start a new group and our Group leader liaison can be contacted for advice.
-See the table of committee members below to email them.
-In addition to interest groups we hold a general meeting every second Monday of the month with a variety of speakers covering varied interesting topics; see Events tab.
+In addition to interest groups we offer events such as Charabanc outings and hold a general meeting every second Monday of the month with a variety of speakers covering varied interesting topics; see Events tab.
 If you miss one, you can catch up by clicking on Reviews of the Talks for a write-up by Janette Sykes.

 How do I join and how much does it cost?